ECE1778Group/ECE1778project/README.md

 ## Development Guide
+This section describes how to set up the local development environment for both backend and frontend, including required tools, environment variables, and local testing.

 ### build local apk and install on your phone(android)
 change the backend ip address EXPO_PUBLIC_API_BASE and EXPO_PUBLIC_IMAGE_BASE in .env pointing to your computer, then